thompsnm/PebbleSifter/README.md

-Pebble Scrapper
+Pebble Sifter
 =========

-Pebble app to interface with JSoup site scrapers.
+Pebble / Android app to interface with site scrapers in order to sift out important strings.